vlstill/presentations/memics2015/pres.md

     *   weaker than TSO
     *   independent stores can be reordered too
     *   enables more optimizations
-    *   hard to reason about
+    *   harder to reason about

 ## Weak Memory Models {.fragile}